 But, of course, not all of these solutions are created equal.
-Before you consider using a company offering ‘crowdtesting’ services you should consider the following:
+Before you consider using a company offering crowdtesting or community testing services, you should consider the following:

 - What are the range of services they offer?
 Functional and non-functional tests at scale, human performance and security testing?
-Can the full range of devices and devices be deployed to test your site or app?
+Can the full range of devices be deployed to test your website or app?
 What countries do they cover?
-Can they offer larger-scale testing solutions, with ‘real world’ user testing (reflecting the device and user habits of specific demographic groups).
-But can they also deliver smaller scale, agile teams capable of sophisticated, 24/7 exploratory testing to match the pace of businesses in a state of continual deployment?
+Can they offer larger-scale testing solutions, with ‘real world’ user testing (reflecting the device and user habits of specific demographic groups)?.
+But can they also deliver smaller scale, agile teams capable of sophisticated, 24/7 365-day exploratory testing to match the pace of businesses in a state of continual deployment?

 - What are the analytics that underpin their offerings?
 Does real-world data insight from your website feed into their recommended testing strategies, highlighting and isolating potential quick wins and immediate fixes with specific revenue opportunities attached to them?